-Eugenio María de Hostos Community College is accredited by the Middle States Association of Colleges and Schools.
-The college offers career programs accredited by such professional organizations as the American Medical Association, Joint Review Committee on Education in Radiological Technology, and the American Dental Association.
+Eugenio María de Hostos Community College is accredited by the Middle States Association of Colleges and Schools and the Board of Regents of the University of the State of New York.
+The college offers career programs accredited by professional organizations such as the American Medical Association, Joint Review Committee on Education in Radiological Technology, and the American Dental Association.
 In addition, Hostos Community College is a member of the American Association of Community and Junior Colleges, the American Association of Higher Education, the American Council on Education, the Hispanic Association of Colleges and Universities, the American Education Research Association, the National Association for Bilingual Education, and other professional and learned organizations devoted to the advancement of education.